AuDigitalHealth/ci-fhir-stu3/pages/SharedHealthSummary/_includes/intro.md

 ## Context and use
-A FHIR implementation guide is part of a package of documents and files that support the development of software to exchange a type of clinical document, a specification package.
+A FHIR implementation guide is part of a package of documents and files that support the development of software to exchange a type of clinical document, an end-product clinical specification package.

-An Agency clinical document specification package supports software developers to create and interpret instances of a clinical document.
+An Agency clinical document end-product clinical specification package supports software developers to create and interpret instances of a clinical document.
 The core of each package is a specification of the information content of instances of the clinical document.

 Supplementary contents of the package include statements of scenarios for which the specification is appropriate, guidance on implementing the specification, and guidance on testing purported instances.

 The contents may include:
-* Information Requirements - statement of requirements
+* statement of requirements
 * CDA implementation guide (CDA IG) – a statement of constraints and custom extensions on [HL7 Clinical Document Architecture [HL7CDAR2]](#HL7CDAR2)
 * FHIR implementation guide (FHIR IG) - a statement of constraints and custom extensions on [HL7 FHIR [HL7FHIR3]](#HL7FHIR3)
 * template package library – a set of Schematron schema to test conformance of CDA documents with the specification
 * conformance profile – a statement of conformance requirements for exchanging documents within a particular scenario such as the My Health Record
-* a set of release notes
+* release notes

-Specification packages contain only files relevant to the particular clinical document.
-Specifications that are common to many clinical documents and should be considered part of the specification package, as directed by the relevant release note and conformance profile, may be contained elsewhere.
+End-product clinical specification packages contain only files relevant to the particular clinical document.
+Specifications that are common to many clinical documents and should be considered part of the end-product clinical specification package, as directed by the relevant release note and conformance profile, may be contained elsewhere.

 ## How to read this document
 This implementation guide contains descriptions of both constraints on FHIR and, where necessary, custom extensions to FHIR, for the purposes of fulfilling the requirements for Australian implementations of SHS.
 These descriptions are defined as a set of FHIR [profiles](http://hl7.org/fhir/stu3/profiling.html).